lorenzo-rovigatti/comp_bio_notes/folding.md

 Two schematic representations of the secondary structure of a simple RNA molecule. (a) The conventional representation. (b) The same structure, represented as an undirected graph with exterior and interior edges.
 The legend in the bottom right applies to both panels.
 Note that here "bifurcation loop" is used in place of multibranched loop.
 Taken from [](doi:10.1093/nar/9.1.133).
 ```

-The key idea can be fully appreciated by representing an RNA secondary structure as an [undirected graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Undirected_graph), drawn as a semicircle with chords connecting some edges.
+The key idea can be fully appreciated by representing an RNA secondary structure as an [undirected graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Undirected_graph), drawn as a semicircle with chords connecting some edges (see also [](#fig:RNA_graph)).
 In the following description I borrow heavily from the original paper, which still is (after more than 40 years) one of the best resources on the subject[^read_original_papers].
 Here are a few definitions:

 * the $N$ nucleotides are the vertices of the graph;
 * the $N - 1$ arcs that connect each pair of $i$ and $i + 1$ nucleotides are the *exterior edges* and represent the backbone bonds;